-- Commonly, only around 20% of retail clients make money with spread betting.
-If you are a complete beginner or new to trading altogether then the sensible thing to do is to read around the subject, define a strategy and practice spread betting using a free demo account before you commit any real money.
+Commonly, only around 20% of retail clients make money with spread betting brokers.
+If you are a complete beginner or new to trading altogether, then the sensible thing to do is to read around the subject, define a strategy and practice spread betting using a free demo account before you commit any real money.

 Stuart Wheeler the founder of IG, is generally credited with inventing and popularising the concept of betting on financial markets in 1974.